gdm413229/swwmgz_m/README.md

 ### Health Nugget, replaces Health Bonus, Crystal Vial

-Health nuggets increase health by 1% up to a cap of 200.
+Health nuggets increase health by 5% up to a cap of 200.

 ### Health Tetrahedron, replaces Stimpak, Quartz Flask

 Health tetrahedrons provide a 15% health boost up to a cap of 100.

-### Health Cube, replaces Medkit, Quartz Flask
+### Health Cube, replaces Medkit, Mystic Urn (Hexen), Quartz Flask (Heretic)

 Health cubes provide a 30% health boost up to a cap of 100.

-### Refresher, replaces Soulsphere, Mystic Urn
+### Refresher, replaces Soulsphere, Mystic Urn (Heretic), Mystic Ambit Incant

-This artifact provides a massive boost of health to 500, plus a regeneration effect that heals 10% every 5 seconds, for up to 60 seconds, thus it doubles as a powerup.
+This artifact provides a massive boost of health to 500, plus a regeneration effect that heals 5% every 2 seconds, for up to 60 seconds, thus it doubles as a powerup.
 Like other health items, the Refresher is auto-activated if you're about to die, though it sometimes won't be enough to save you.

 ### Armor Nugget, replaces Armor Bonus, Timebomb of the Ancients, Disc of Repulsion

 Cumulative armor items that can increase resistance to all damage by as much as you can find.
-Each nugget adds 1% to the total.
+Each nugget adds 5% to the total.
 Above 100%, damage gets turned into additional health (up to the standard 100% cap).
 The upper cap for these is 200%.

-Protection decreases by a 10% of absorbed damage.

 ### Blast Suit, replaces Green Armor, Silver Shield, Mesh Armor